apache/horaedb/README.md

 ## Notice

-The `main` branch is used for developing new engine described in this [RFC](docs/rfcs/20240827-metric-engine.md), it's in rapid development and unstable, it's will be public available towards the end of 2025.
+The `main` branch is used for developing new engine described in this [RFC](docs/rfcs/20240827-metric-engine.md).
+It's currently in a phase of rapid development and remains somewhat unstable, and it's scheduled to be publicly available towards the end of 2025.

-The old, stable engine is in [analytic-engine](https://github.com/apache/horaedb/tree/analytic-engine) branch.
+The legacy, stable engine is in [analytic-engine](https://github.com/apache/horaedb/tree/analytic-engine) branch.

 ## Community